 While the campus is remote, we have a large number and variety of programs, events, and activities scheduled throughout the year.
-Many clubs and organizations sponsor related programs (e.g. the Mountain Biking Club sponsors bike rides; the men's and women's a cappella groups have concerts, the Black Student Union sponsors mentor/mentee programs with the local schools; For Goodness Sake is a community service organization that sponsors many service activities throughout the year).
-We have over 70 active clubs and organizations on campus to meet the interests of our students.
-The school newspaper and yearbook are always looking for students to work for them.
+Many clubs and organizations sponsor related programs (e.g. the Mountain Biking Club sponsors bike rides; the men's and women's a cappella groups have concerts, the Black Student Union sponsors mentor/mentee programs with the local schools; community service projects occur throughout the year).
+We have over 90 active clubs and organizations on campus to meet the interests of our students.
+The school newspaper is always looking for students to work for them.
 The Student Government Association Programs Board is responsible for providing a number of large-scale, campus-wide programs, for example, World Carnival.
-The Office of Student Development sponsors many campus-wide programs, including bus trips to Washington, D.C. and NYC to go to plays, shopping, museums, etc. They'll bring in comedians, movies, coffeehouses, hypnotists, etc. Our varsity athletics and club sports programs are all quite active and have many home games/matches for students to attend.
+The Office of Student Activities sponsors many campus-wide programs, including bus trips to Washington, D.C. and NYC to go to plays, shopping, museums, etc. They'll bring in comedians, movies, coffeehouses, hypnotists, etc. Our varsity athletics, intramurals, and club sports programs are all quite active and have many home games/matches for students to attend.
 The Residence Life staff plan and implement programs of interest for their residents.
 There are dance performances, theatre performances, and/or concerts sponsored by the Theater and Music Departments every few months.
-We have regular poetry readings, lectures, and colloquiums scheduled throughout the year.
+We have regular poetry readings, lectures, and colloquia scheduled throughout the year.
 Our students are also known to create their own fun with their friends (going on hikes, going shopping, kayaking or sailing on the river, wandering through Historic St. Mary's City, etc.).
 Despite our small size, we do have lots to do around here.
 There are parties, especially on the weekends in the Townhouses, but we have other activities for those who choose not to attend.

 Thanks for checking on this!
 We only permit one refrigerator per room.
 Students assigned to quads can bring two refrigerators per room.
 Given that there are a limited number of outlets and limited wattage available, they will need to decide which one of them will bring the fridge.
 We strongly encourage roommates to communicate with each other as to who is bringing what items.
 There really is no need, for example, for both roommates to bring TVs.
 A good roommate relationship starts during the summer with this type of communication.